decsys/decsys/docs/docs/users/webhook/events.md

 title: Events
 ---

-In Decsys, webhooks are designed to trigger on specific events, particularly focusing on page navigation within the application.
-This document provides a detailed overview of how these webhook events operate.
+Decsys webhooks are integral for monitoring user interactions within the application, especially during page navigations.
+This guide provides insights into the types of events that can trigger webhooks and their operational specifics.

+### Overview of Webhook Events

-### 1. All Events
+#### 1. All Events
-Select this option to activate webhooks for every page navigation event, providing comprehensive monitoring across the entire survey workflow.
+- **Description**: Triggers webhooks for every page navigation within Decsys, offering a broad overview of user interactions.
-- **Trigger**: Activates on every page navigation event.
+- **Trigger Details**: Activates upon any page navigation event within the survey.
-- **Current Scope**: Limited to Page Navigation events but may expand in the future.
+- **Scope**: Currently limited to Page Navigation events, with potential for future expansion.

-### 2. Customize Events - Page Navigation
+#### 2. Customizable Events - Focused on Page Navigation
-This feature allows targeting specific pages for webhook triggers.
-By setting criteria for chosen source pages, it offers tailored monitoring for selected segments of the application.
+- **General Function**: Allows precise targeting of specific pages for webhook activation, enhancing event-specific monitoring.

   - **All Page Navigation**:
-  - Activates the webhook for every page navigation event.
+    - **Trigger**: Engages webhook on all navigation events.
-  - Functions similarly to the 'All Events' option, given the current scope.
+    - **Comparison**: Similar in function to the 'All Events' setting, within the present context.

   - **Target Source Pages**:
-  - Allows for monitoring specific pages or types of navigation events.
+    - **Objective**: To observe activities on predetermined pages.
-  - Webhooks can be set to trigger based on the defined source pages.
+    - **Trigger Mechanism**: Webhooks fire when navigation occurs on or from specified pages.

-## Target Source Page by using Trigger Filters:
+### Detailed Trigger Filter Parameters

+#### Page Navigation - Source Page
-- **Purpose**: To define source pages that will activate the webhook.
+- **Purpose**: To identify and select specific source pages for webhook activation.
-- **Functionality**: Enables focused monitoring on selected segments of the survey.
+- **Functionality**: Tailors the monitoring process to critical segments of the survey, such as key questions or form submissions.
-- **Flexibility**: Can be adjusted to track user interactions at crucial points, like form submissions or important survey questions
+- **Customization**: Users can configure the system to focus on specific user interactions, enhancing data relevance and accuracy.